Azure/azure-quickstart-templates/101-sqlazure-ragr/README.md

 ## How do I get started?

 1. We leverage the Azure Resource Manager (ARM) templates to configure this solution.
 For more information about the SQL ARM resource, check the MSDN SQL REST API reference [here](https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx).
 2. Click the button that says ‘**Deploy to Azure**’.
 This will launch the ARM Template you need to configure in the Azure Portal.
+Make sure you deploy this SQL Server in a different Resource group than the original SQL Server/Database.
 You need to specify the following parameters:
     + primaryDBResourceGroup - resource group where primary SQL Server is located
     + primarySQLServerName - Name of primary SQL Server Name
     + primarySQLDBName  Name of primary SQL Server Database
-    + copyServerName - Name of new SQL Server copy
-    + copyDBName - Name of new SQL Database copy
     + sqlServerAdminPassword  - password of new SQL server

  ![all text](images/sqlragr01.png "SQL Azure RAGR")